thruthesky/smsgate/README.md

 This is the minimum module you can extends to build your own module.

+But remember you have to edit every part of the module folders and files to match it to your module name.

 ## How to extends

 * Rename folder and file names to your module.